3200-03 Students will understand structure and function of cells

 - Learner should understand particle movement.

-Students will use carrots as cell models and demonstrate diffusion
+Students will use bags as cell models and demonstrate diffusion.

 and students, be sure to keep all Glass, Chemical, and Sharp instrument